djparentx/Wi-Fi-Manager/README.md

 ## Overview

 An advanced Wi-Fi management tool for the R36S that improves reliability, adds automation, and provides a controller-friendly interface with full system integration.
+R36XX devices must disable the powersave feature with POWERSAVE_OFF=OFF.

 ---